dddappp/A-Sui-Demo/README.md

 After the off-chain services are started, you can access this URL to get a cheatsheet on how to use the Sui Client CLI to call on-chain contracts: http://localhost:1023/api/sui.contract/SuiClientCLICheatsheet.md

-In the cheatsheet, the Package Id of the contract you just published and the Object Ids (created according to the Id Generators declared in models) you need when creating certain entities are already filled in for you.
+In the cheatsheet, the Package Id of the contracts you just published and the Object Ids (created according to the Id Generators declared in models) you need when creating certain entities are already filled in for you.
 The parameters you need to fill in are placeholders containing their type and meaning (name).
 You can copy these commands, modify them as needed, and execute them directly in a terminal.

 ### Submitting some test transactions